 In the last post in this series, we looked at how important compliance is in presentation management.
-And in this post, we explore how components of presentation management can help you achieve availability of content seamlessly, everyday.
+And in this post, we explore how components of presentation management can help you achieve the availability of content seamlessly, every day.

 Presentation management balances both sides of the enterprise: the high-level corporate brand and objectives with the everyday tasks of the employees out in the field — the folks whose day-to-day tasks are what actually build the business.
 Presentation management makes enterprise files available for everyday use and vice versa.
 It’s like a merger of content.
 To achieve this requires three key components:

 - Cloud-based technology that can store, update and track presentations;